 - 1.2.1 Exclusion.
 Owners of Residential Parcels within Vista Field are not members of the Commercial Association.
-Notwithstanding anything herein to the contrary, Owners of Residential Parcel and Owners of Mixed-Use Parcels (with respect to the portion used for Residential uses) do not pay any assessments or for any share of real estate taxes, insurance premiums, maintenance, or improvement of, or services or other expenses related to, common elements (as defined in the Act), other units (as defined in the Act), or other real estate described in this Commercial Declaration. - 1.2.2 Assigned Values.
+Notwithstanding anything herein to the contrary, Owners of Residential Parcel and Owners of Mixed-Use Parcels (with respect to the portion used for Residential uses) do not pay any assessments or other costs for any share of real estate taxes, insurance premiums, maintenance, improvement of, or services or other expenses related to, Commercial Commons. - 1.2.2 Assigned Values.
 Assigned Values, which determine both voting rights and Assessments for the Commercial Association as provided in Section 2.3, are based only on non-Residential uses, including the non-Residential portions of Mixed-Use Parcels.

 - 1.2.3 Applicable Provisions.
 Residential Parcels and the Residential portions of Mixed-Use Parcels are not subject to, or benefitted by, this Commercial Declaration except for the following: - (a) Easements.
 Owners of Residential property have an easement over the Commercial Commons as provided in paragraph 3.1.4. - (b) Design Review.
-As described in Section 1.2 of this Commercial Declaration, after the Development Period, Design Review for Mixed-Use Parcels, shall be assigned to the Commercial Association. - (c) Repair and Reconstruction.
+As described in Section 1.3.2 of this Commercial Declaration, after the Development Period, Design Review for Mixed-Use Parcels, shall be assigned to the Commercial Association. - (c) Repair and Reconstruction.
 Mixed-Use Parcels are subject to the provisions of 8.2.2 regarding repair and reconstruction after a fire or other loss.